vmware/container-service-extension/container_service_extension/developer_guide.md

 # CLI
 1. Update any new NativeEntity models with sample_native_entity()
 2. Ensure proper mapping between VCD api version and Runtime RDE version for all supported VCD API versions are available.
-3. Update mappings in command_filter.py and make sure right commands are exposed at the right API versions
+3. Update mappings in command_filter.py and make sure right commands and sub-commands are exposed at the right API versions.
 4. Auto-negotiate the VCD api version to be used to communicate with CSE server.
    - Update the CSE CLI supported API version set.
+5. Ensure the right cloudapi endpoint is used for cluster list and cluster info operations.
-5. Dynamically compute the RDE version to use based on the CSE server side configuration.
+6. Dynamically compute the RDE version to use based on the CSE server side configuration.

 # Template management
 1. Ensure all scripts for each of the template descriptor in template.yaml and template_v2.yaml are present in scripts and scripts_v2 directories respectively.